Adamsimsy/adamsimsy.github.io/blog/_posts/2018-06-16-convert-hyper-v-generation-2-vhdx-disk-to-generation-1-vhd-disk.md

 ---
+layout: post
-title: Convert Hyper-V generation 2 vhdx disk to generation 1 vhd disk
+title: "Convert Hyper-V generation 2 vhdx disk to generation 1 vhd disk"
 date: 2018-06-16 13:08:09
-tags:
-- hyper-v
-- vhdx
-- vhd
-- virtualization
+categories: virtualization
+tags: hyper-v vhdx vhd virtualization
 ---
 If you ever find you need to downgrade a Windows hyper-v machine from generation 2 .vhdx to a generation .vhd, this unfortunately doesn't work by simply using the Hyper-V Manager edit and convert utility.